renovate-bot/zw/community/zsh_plugin_standart.md

 1. Plugin managers: [ZI](https://github.com/z-shell/zi), [Zinit](https://github.com/zdharma-continuum/zinit), [Zpm](https://github.com/zpm-zsh/zpm), [Zgenom](https://github.com/jandamm/zgenom).

-## 9. Global Parameter holding the plugin manager’s capabilities - [ global-parameter-with-capabilities ]
+## 9. Global Parameter holding the plugin manager’s capabilities {#global-parameter-with-capabilities}

+> [ global-parameter-with-capabilities ]

 The above paragraphs of the standard spec each constitute a capability, a feature of the plugin manager.

 It would make sense that the capabilities are somehow discoverable.
 To address this, a global parameter called `PMSPEC` (from _plugin-manager specification_) is proposed.

 It can hold the following Latin letters each informing the plugin, that the plugin manager has support for a given feature:

 - `0` – the plugin manager provides the `ZERO` parameter,